Sorry, you need to enable JavaScript to visit this website.

 Eviction Prevention & Rental Assistance

-The Emergency Rental Assistance Program (ERAP) portal is currently closed, and the program is not accepting new applications.
-To serve residents effectively and efficiently throughout the year, DHS will re-open the ERAP application again on April 1, 2024, and July 1, 2024.
+To serve residents effectively and efficiently throughout the year, DHS will re-open the ERAP application on April 1, 2024, and July 1, 2024.
+We will offer In-Person Application Assistance on April 1, 2024, between 12:00 PM to 4:00 PM.

 Residents seeking emergency rental assistance can submit their application when the portal re-opens on April 1, 2024.
 Click here to learn more about the documents needed to submit a complete application.